 Some of the beliefs and values of our Association are:

-The FSJACL developed Guiding Principles were created as part of our Strategic Plan in 2010.
-Guiding Principles help guide us in ensuring we are providing the best supports possible to people with developmental disabilites in our community.
+The FSJACL developed Guiding Principles as part of our Strategic Plan in 2010.
+Guiding Principles help guide us ensure we provide the best supports possible to people with developmental disabilites in our community.

 The FSJACL Guiding Principles are:

 The Individuals we support are memebers of the community

 The Individuals we support are members of our team

 See the person not the disability

 Treat each other as adults